NY lawmakers revise bill to allow Congress to obtain Trump taxes, vote expected Wednesday

 Breaking News Emails

-Legislators in the New York state Assembly made multiple notable changes over the weekend to a prominent bill aimed at helping Congress obtain President Donald Trump's state tax returns.
+Members of the New York state Assembly made notable changes over the weekend to a prominent bill aimed at helping Congress obtain President Donald Trump's state tax returns.

 Those changes include limiting the state tax returns available for Congress to access to those filed only by individuals serving in federal, state and local elected and higher-level public offices, along with entities those people control or have a large stake in.

-Some critics said he original bill was too broad, and that any taxpayer in New York state should be nervous with Congress now capable of obtaining their state tax returns.
+Some critics said that the original bill was too broad, and that any taxpayer in New York state should be nervous with Congress now capable of obtaining their state tax returns.

 The new version of the bill also changes the purpose for which the returns can be obtained — removing "specified and legitimate legislative purpose" — and replacing that with any "legitimate task" of the Congress.
 Additionally, the bill now requires that New York state redact any federal tax information that may appear alongside state returns.